 - From Outlook click New Items

-You can also create records in numerous other ways such as converting to a record from an email, campaign response, phone call or lead; creating a record in Outlook and synchronizing; importing; or through integrations.
+You can also create records in several other ways, such as converting to a record from an email, campaign response, phone call, or lead; creating a record in Outlook and synchronizing; importing; or through integrations.

-Before Dynamics 365 users couldn’t update data directly in grids or sub-grids on forms, but had to open the record and edit the data then save.
+Before Dynamics 365, users couldn’t update data directly in grids or sub-grids on forms; they had to open the record and edit the data, followed by saving the record.
 System Administrators can enable in-line editing by setting up the Editable Grids custom control for an entity.
-Now users can choose Show-As in the command bar to change the view to Editable Grid and can edit most types of fields including basic Lookup fields and option sets.
+Once that has been done, users can choose SHOW AS in the command bar to change the view to Editable Grid and can edit most types of fields, including basic lookup fields and option sets.

 The December 2012 Service Update introduced a new type of form in CRM.
 After the update, there were two types of forms in CRM 2011: updated forms and classic forms.
-Since CRM 2013 all of the forms are the new updated forms that have business process flows and business rule capabilities.
-Leads, Opportunities and Cases come with the business process flow on the top of the form.
+Since CRM 2013, all the forms are the new updated forms that have business process flows and business rule capabilities.
+Leads, Opportunities, and Cases come with the business process flow on the top of the form.
 Business process flows can be customized or turned off.
-You can also create new business process flows for the out-of-the-box entities or custom entities.
+You can also create new business process flows for out-of-the-box entities and custom entities.

 - Mobile – Express: A form that is optimized for use with a phone.
-CRM for phones express is the previous version of the phone app for Microsoft Dynamics 365 and is no longer needed in recent versions of Dynamics 365.
+CRM for Phones Express is the previous version of the phone app for Microsoft Dynamics 365 and is no longer needed in recent versions of Dynamics 365.